 Please avoid compressing your texts or images to Bitmaps (BMP) in the PDF files.

 By taking part in this call for proposals, candidates authorize the International Garden Festival to make public, exhibit and disseminate their proposals.

-The Festival website presents all the projects submitted to this competition.
+The Festival website will present all projects submitted during this competition.